Soheab/PewDiePie/README.md

 Post your server invite in the [support server](https://discord.gg/we4DQ5u) containing...

-1. Why we should authorized your server.
+1. Why we should authorize your server.
 2. Agreeing to **create a new channel for the subgap command**.
 3. Making the channel easy to view by members in your server.
+4. Changing permissions to not allow regular members to message in the subgap channel.

 ## How should I run the bot?